EthanWaite/BungeeRelay/README.md

 Licence
 -------
 This plugin and its source code is licenced under the [Creative Commons Attribution-ShareAlike 4.0 International licence](http://creativecommons.org/licenses/by-sa/4.0/deed.en_US).
-The "Attribution" section of the licence is attained by leaving the credit already in BungeeLink, namely in the plugin.yml file.
+The "Attribution" section of the licence is attained by leaving the credit already in BungeeRelay, namely in the plugin.yml file.